 4 Ways to Sensory Play with Dyed Rice

 I've wanted to dye rice for sensory play forever.
-St. Patrick's Day and self-isolation finally motivated me enough to get it done.
+Spring and the #pandemic finally motivated me enough to do it!
 Overall, it took very little time, and we've played with it in so many ways already!
-I followed @mamapapabubba's recipe for vibrant dyed rice and it turned out beautifully.
+I followed @mamapapabubba's recipe for vibrant dyed rice, and it turned out beautifully.

 5 lb.
 Bag of White Rice from Target